| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 four of the top Dirt Modified teams, and wanted to make sure he had a place to race.
 He

 bought Brewerton and Fulton and has the money to clean up the operations.
+He also hired Harvey Fink, the track owner who had sold the tracks

 three years ago, as the manager for both.
 Harvey always ran the show off fast and had a